VictoriaKew/CodeNection2026_Banana404/README.md

   * **[Google docs link for all the meeting notes](#):** Log of team standups, decision-making rationales, and action items.

 **Build Plan & Scope**
-For the submission phase, we will focus strictly on building the core loop MVP: The Capacity Check screen, the empty task space, the voice input processing (utilizing hardcoded data that simulates AI natural language parsing for a multi-task brain dump), one-by-one task display, and the four main directional gestures.
-Passive load detection and complex background syncing will be scoped out of the initial build to ensure the prototype is realistic, polished, and feasible to deliver on time.
+FFor the submission phase, we will focus on delivering the core Orbit interaction loop: the Capacity Check screen, adaptive Gentle Mode, the empty task environment, voice-based brain dump processing (using hardcoded data to simulate AI natural-language task parsing), one-by-one task display, the four main directional gestures, Task Space for viewing and switching between tasks, manual task input, Recovery Mode, and the completed-task state.
+AI processing, passive load detection, calendar/email integrations, and complex background synchronization will be scoped out of the initial build.
+This keeps the prototype technically realistic while allowing us to focus on the distinctive interaction between user capacity, task states, and gesture-based workload management.